-3 Cleaning and organizing the data is necessary but hard
+3 Cleaning and organizing the data is a necessary and time-consuming part

 Data wrangling is the process of transforming raw data to a set of data tables that can be used for a variety of downstream purposes such as analytics.
 Filled with decisions.